 An Army officer who single-handedly took on Taliban insurgents to save the men under his command has been honoured for showing leadership in battle.

-Major Justin Stenhouse's elite reconnaissance unit, which disrupts enemy activity in daring missions, found itself pinned down in an attack when they were attempting to recover weapons being used against them.
+Major Justin Stenhouse's elite reconnaissance unit, which disrupts enemy activity in daring missions, found itself pinned down in an attack when they were attempting to recover weapons being used

 The 36-year-old, from Hartfield, near Crowborough, who ran forward into open ground to throw himself into the line of fire and put the Taliban fighters on the back foot, said: "I just did my job."

 His actions, which shocked the insurgents so much they withdrew, earned him the Distinguished Service Order (DSO), the second-highest military honour for active service.

 Maj Stenhouse, of 1st The Queen's Dragoon Guards, was the Squadron Leader of the Brigade Reconnaissance Force (BRF) in Afghanistan in 2011/12, where he led his men on around 70 missions.

 On another airborne raid in support of Afghan soldiers, Maj Stenhouse led an operation to defeat a group of insurgents who were preparing to carry out a series of attacks in Helmand.

 As soon as he landed, the Taliban fighters put his unit under intense fire, but the officer led a brave assault on their position.

 The father-of-two said: "The main threat was not from bullets but from IEDs (improvised explosive devices).